jilanih1/Juniper_PYEZ/README.md

 ### Modules
 Juniper PyEZ module (created by Juniper)
+Paramiko module

-Can be installed on linux using pip:
+Both can be installed on linux using pip:
 ```
-  pip install junos-eznc
+  $ pip install junos-eznc
+  $ pip install paramiko
 ```
 ### Python 2/3 Compatibility
 Print function behaves like Python3 in Python2 with the following: